Table of contents

 - Breezy is founded!
 With affiliate managers typically spending 35% of their time on partner discovery, Breezy is designed to make finding the right partners for your brand quick, easy and pain-free.

 Phew!
 As you can see, despite affiliate marketing being less than 25 years old, it’s already had a rich and varied history.
-Ready to become a part of it?
-Simply sign up with Breezy to start discovering the perfect affiliate partners for you.
+Ready to be a part of it?
+Read our guides to learn how to become an affiliate marketer or how to create an affiliate program for your business.
+Then, simply book a demo with Breezy to see how our partner search engine can help you find affiliate marketers and brands that could be the perfect affiliate partners for you.